jrblevin/markdown-mode/README.md

 ## Usage

 Keybindings are grouped by prefixes based on their function.
-For example, the commands for inserting links are grouped under `C-c C-a`, where the <kbd>C-a</kbd> is a mnemonic for the HTML `<a>` tag.
-In other cases, the connection to HTML is not direct.
-For example, commands dealing with headings begin with <kbd>C-c C-t</kbd> (mnemonic: titling).
+For example, the commands for styling text are grouped under <kbd>C-c C-s</kbd>
+and commands dealing with headings begin with <kbd>C-c C-t</kbd> (mnemonic: titling).
 The primary commands in each group will are described below.
 You can obtain a list of all keybindings by pressing `C-c C-h`.
 Movement and shifting commands tend to be associated with